iavr/drvq/README.md

 A single output file is generated, containing an array of vectors; each vector corresponds to one input file (e.g. to one image for our samples in [/data/](/data/)) and each vector element is a long unsigned integer (`size_t`) that represents one encoded data point.

-Given a new data point (vector) and a single codebook, encoding amounts to finding the nearest centroid and using the id of this centroid as a label.
+Given a new data point (vector) and a single codebook, encoding amounts to finding the nearest centroid and using the integer id of this centroid as a label.
 In the case of multiple codebooks, the vector is split into sub-vectors and for each sub-vector the nearest sub-centroid is found from the corresponding sub-codebook.
 The resulting labels are then encoded into a single integer.
 E.g. with SIFT vectors of length 128 and 4 codebooks, there are 4 labels, say l0, l1, l2, l3.
 These are encoded as

 	k^3 * l3 + k^2 *l2 + k * l1 + l0

 where k is the size of the sub-codebooks.
 On a 64-bit machine, k can be up to `2^16` for this to fit into a single integer.

-Finding the nearest centroid is a nearest-neighbor search problem in high dimensions.
+Finding the nearest centroid is a nearest-neighbor search problem.
 Given the data provided in the codebook, three methods are supported, as controlled by `--method`: `fast`, `approx`, and `exact`. `approx` is only experimental and does not really offer any benefit over `exact`, because it takes roughly the same time. `fast` is again approximate, based on lookup operations, and really fast but not very precise.
-It is the method that is used during training. `exact` is a lot slower but it is preferable in a real application where performance matters.
+It is the method that is used during training. `exact` is a lot slower but it is preferable in a real applications where performance matters.

 ### `nn`